waterponey/french_weather/README.md

-# french_weather
+# French Weather
-This project allows us to fetch weather related information from APIs regarding France.
+This project allows us to fetch french weather related information from APIs.